-The ONE Sin God Will Never Forgive
+The One Sin God Will Never Forgive

-(Note: This provocative Joe Kirby presentation is shared here for your thoughtful consideration.)
+(This provocative Joe Kirby presentation is posted here for your thoughtful consideration.)

+That Was Unexpected Surprise Wasn't It?
+What Do You Think?
 What is the unforgivable sin?
-What is the one sin that God will never forgive and is called 'Blasphemy of the Holy Spirit' or the 'unpardonable sin'.
-In this video Joe Kirby from Off The Kirb Ministries seeks to answer the question Biblically.
+What is the one sin that God will never forgive and is called 'Blasphemy of The Holy Spirit' or the 'unpardonable sin'.
+In this video Joe Kirby from OFF THE KIRB MINISTRIES seeks to answer the question Biblically.

 https://www.youtube.com/@offthekirb